Admission for the January 2025 academic session is ongoing Apply Now!

 • Handle structured and unstructured data in Python.

-• Apply modeling libraries for data analysis and prediction.
+• Apply Python libraries for data analysis and prediction.

-• Work with XML, JSON, and APIs; Acquire web scraping skills for data retrieval.
+• Acquire web scraping skills for data retrieval.

 At the end of this course, students should be able to: